-It can summarized that there are differences in research results regarding the causal relationship between loyalty programs and loyalty.
-Therefore, this study focuses on the membership of the loyalty program and the Customer-Company Identification (CCID) as the mediation variable.
+It can summarized that the 18 re differences in research results regarding the causal relationship between loyalty programs and loyalty 18 herefore, this study focuses on the membership of the loyalty program and the Customer-Company Identification (CCID) as the mediation variable.
 The research questions are: 1) Is there an effect of loyalty program membership on store loyalty?
 2) Is there an influence on the loyalty of the loyalty program to CCID, 3) Is there a CCID effect on store loyalty? and 4) Does CCID mediate the relationship between program loyalty and store loyalty?